approov/web-quickstart-hcaptcha-javascript/README.md

 #### Javascript changes to implement Approov with hCaptcha

-Modify the file `shapes-app/unprotected/assets/js/app.js` to remove the click handler registrations for the `HELLO` and `SHAPE` buttons from the `load` event handler.
-This just leaves the navbar click handler in that function:
+Modify the file `shapes-app/unprotected/assets/js/app.js` to remove the click handler registrations for the `HELLO` and `SHAPE` buttons from the `load` event handler which just leaves the navbar click handler in that function:

 ```js
 window.addEventListener('load', (event) => {